 Custodians/broker-dealers will be recommended based on EWM's duty to seek "best execution," which is the obligation to seek execution of securities transactions for a client on the most favorable terms for the client under the circumstances.
-Clients will not necessarily pay the lowest commission or commission equivalent, and EWM may also consider the market expertise and research access provided by the broker-dealer/custodian, including but not limited to access to written research, oral communication with analysts, admittance to research conferences and other resources provided by the brokers that may aid in EWM's research efforts.
+Clients will not necessarily pay the lowest commission or commission equivalent, and EWM may also consider the market expertise and research access provided by the broker-dealer/custodian, including but not limited to access to written research, oral communication with analysts, admittance to research efforts.
 EWM will never charge a premium or commission on transactions, beyond the actual cost imposed by the broker-dealer/custodian.